 PERMITS - APPLICATION AND ISSUANCE

-8 (1) Every application for a permit for work shall be in a form as required by the local authority or its building official, and shall be accompanied by a minimum of one set of plans and specifications in electronic format (PDF) of the proposed building and work.
+8 (1) Every application for a permit for work shall be in Form A, the Development Permit application and Form B and shall be accompanied by a minimum of one set of plans and specifications in electronic format (PDF) of the proposed building.

 (2) The owner or owner’s representative consents to the use of email for communications.